 Every time she ran, he smiled and stopped to watch her, fully captivated by the way she moved, the way she lived.
 To him, she was the purest thing he had ever known - she was truly the most beautiful thing to ever exist.

-“Thank you, Cancer.”
-She murmurs into his neck, resting her head against his shoulder, the smell of saltwater engulfing her sense of smell.
-He wraps his arms around her, pulling her tighter into his body, having missed her embrace so much so.
-As always, their bodies meld into one another as the cosmic shift slowly begins.
+“Thank you, Cancer,” she murmurs into his neck, resting her head against his shoulder.
+The smell of saltwater lingers on his body.
+He wraps his arms around her, pulling her tighter into him.
+He’s missed her embrace so much so.
+As always, their bodies meld into one another as their cosmic shift begin.

-A loud roar emanates from the pits of her stomach and the leaves on the trees bustle from the vibrations that echo throughout the field.
-The boy coughs up water, spitting it onto the grass as he ducks down onto his knees, arms propping him up, to catch his breath.
-He rubs at the back of his neck - it’s probably stinging from the tattoo.
+A loud roar emanates from the pits of her stomach and the leaves on the trees rustle from the vibrations that echo throughout the field.
+The boy coughs up water, spitting it onto the grass as he ducks down onto his knees, arms propping him up to catch his breath.
+He rubs at the back of his neck as it’s probably stinging from the tattoo.
 As cusp has approached, his tattoo starts to sting, signifying to him and to her that it is no longer his season.
-It is now her's.
+It is now hers.

-This is the part that she hates the most - the change of house from him to her - because it means that she has to watch him lose the energy of the universe and watch the moon dim and the yellow-orange sun tattoo on the back of her neck begin to glow instead.
-He glances up at her from the ground, trying to reassure her that it’s okay, that's he okay and that he can handle the pain like he always does because he knows how much it hurts her to watch; but, she still frowns anyway and her heart still aches.
-He stands back up slowly, pushing himself off the grass.
-Once he's up and facing her, he pushes a few loose pieces of her hair behind her ear, a golden hoop dangling from it.
-He hesitates momentarily and his fingers linger on her delicate cheek for just a second longer, “You are pure light.”
+This is the part that she hates the most - the change of house from him to her - because it means that she has to watch him lose the energy of the universe and watch the moon dim; and instead, the yellow-orange sun tattoo on the back of her neck begins to glow.
+He looks up at her from his position on the ground, trying to reassure her that it’s okay, that's he okay, and that he can handle the pain like he always does because he knows how much it hurts her to watch; but, she still frowns anyway and her heart still aches for him.
+He musters the strength to stand back up, slowly, and finally he is able to get himself up off the grass.
+Once he's up and facing her, he pushes a few loose pieces of her hair behind her ear, brushing the golden hoop that dangles from it in the process.
+He hesitates momentarily and his fingers linger on her delicate cheek for just a second longer, telling her with his soul “You are pure light.”
 The warmth of her skin brings back memories of all their previous encounters, all the centuries that their souls have danced in this field together.

 Without a second to spare, he asks “May I have this dance?”, extending his hand to her; she places her hand in his, the way she has done for all of time.

 No one hears it, the music, but the moment his hand rests against the curve of her back and they begin to waltz, it begins.
 It’s all-encompassing, the music that is, reverberating through their bodies, a song only they know and only they will ever know, tying their love and bond together within each note.
 They move slowly, wanting to savor this moment for as long as they can.
 Her body moves fluidly with his, but then again, they have had centuries to practice after all.
-Midway through the dance, a mischievous grin finds its way onto her rosy lips (as always), and she ducks out of his embrace, taking off running across the field.
+Midway through the dance, a mischievous grin finds its way onto her rosy lips, as it always has at this moment, and she ducks out of his embrace, taking off across the field.

-He smirks, taking off after her but she has always been the quicker one, every single time.
-Moving with her lioness speed, she leaves a gust of wind trailing behind her as the boy merely tries to catch her.
+He smirks and takes off after her; but, she has always been the quicker one, every single time.
+Moving with her lioness speed, she leaves a gust of wind trailing behind her as the boy merely attempts to even get within fifty feet of her.

 And it is at this part that she is the most happiest, but also the most sad.
 Happy because she is running through her field with him running after her, calling her name and grinning like the young boy she remembers falling in love with.
-And then, she gets to hear his melodious laughter followed by a sigh when he thinks he’s almost caught her but she takes off faster than before and his hands just miss.
+And then, she gets to hear his melodious laughter turn into a sigh of frustration when he thinks he’s almost caught her but she actually takes off faster and his hands just miss her body.
 Hearing him call her name has always been the one sound that she's cherished the most, replaying it in her head through their eleven months of silence.

-But she is also sad, sad because this is when it begins to end.
-He grows weaker, his nimble body slowly starting to ache, and he finds it hard to keep up with her in any capacity or form.
+But she is also sad: sad because this is when it begins to end.
+He grows weaker, his nimble body slowly starting to ache, and it grows increasingly difficult for him keep up with her in any capacity or form.
 The smile on his lips falters and his eyes lose their luster.
 And she, well she gets stronger.

 “Do you think we’ll ever have more time together?”

-The moon grows a bit duller up in the sky, and he notices, as if the moon is on cue.
-“No,” he bites down on his lips, “but I wish on all our lucky stars that we did.
+The moon turns duller with each second, and even though he isn’t looking up at it, he feels it.
+“No, but I wish on all our lucky stars that we did.
 The only wish I’ve ever had is you.
 To be with you.”

 Leo grabs his hand and clutches it tightly, tightening her eyes shut in an attempt to pretend that it won't happen, that he won't be gone again.
 He clutches her hand tighter too.